MicrosoftDocs/azure-reference-other/studio-module-reference/cross-validate-model.md

      Cross-validation does not simply measure the accuracy of a model, but also gives you some idea of how representative the dataset is and how sensitive the model might be to variations in the data.

-## How to Use Cross-Validate Model
+## How to use Cross-Validate Model

 There are two main ways to use cross-validation.